A Statistical Learning Approach to Modal Regression: A Learning Theory of Modal Regression

-Corollary \ref{corollary_consistency} is an immediate result of Theorem \ref{generalization_bounds_intermediateII} and its proof is omitted here.
-With a properly chosen $\sigma$, the following conclusion reveals that the ERM scheme \eqref{relaxation} is also modal regression consistent.
-This gives an affirmative answer to the Question $2$ proposed at the beginning of Subsection \ref{Subsection::three_blocks}.
+Corollary \ref{corollary_consistency} is an immediate result of Theorems \ref{generalization_bounds_intermediate} and \ref{generalization_bounds_intermediateII} and its proof is omitted here.
+With a properly chosen $\sigma$ value, the following conclusion reveals that the ERM scheme \eqref{relaxation} is also modal regression consistent.
+This gives an affirmative answer to Question $2$ listed in Subsection \ref{Subsection::three_blocks}.